Samuel Austin Kingman

-Samuel Austin Kingman (June 26, 1818 – September 9, 1904) was an associate justice of the Kansas Supreme Court from February 9, 1861 to January 9, 1865, and chief justice from January 14, 1867 to December 30, 1876.
+Samuel Austin Kingman (June 26, 1818 – September 9, 1904) was a justice of the Kansas Supreme Court from February 9, 1861 to January 9, 1865, and chief justice from January 14, 1867 to December 30, 1876.

 Early life, education, and career

 Born June 26, 1818 in Worthington, Massachusetts, Kingman was educated at the common schools.

 At the age of 20 he moved to Kentucky, where he resided for eighteen years, engaged first in teaching school, where he was admitted to the bar and practiced as an attorney; held the office of county clerk and county attorney.

 In 1849, 1850 and 1851 he was a member of the Kentucky legislature serving as a member of the Kentucky House of Representatives as a Whig.

-He was one of twenty-five members of the 1950 legislature that did not draw their allotted recess payments.
+He was one of twenty-five members of the 1850 legislature that did not draw their allotted recess payments.

 He had been member of the Whig Party and was the delegate from Lexington, Kentucky at the 1851 Whig State Convention.

 In 1856 he moved to Iowa, where he remained for only one year.

 Career in Kansas

 In 1857 he emigrated to Kansas and settled on a farm in Browne County.
 His agricultural experiences not being satisfactory, he removed to Hiawatha, the county seat, opened a law office, and continued in the practice of his profession until 1865.

 Kingman was a member of the Wyandotte convention of 1859, which framed the Kansas state constitution.

 He was elected June 7, 1859 to fill the delegate position for Brown County, Kansas gaining 93 of the 114 total votes.

 The convention started a few weeks later on July 5 and Kingman was elected as the temporary president.

-The same year on October 2 he was nominated by the Republican state convention in Lawrence for the position of Associate justice of the first Kansas supreme court.
+The same year on October 2 he was nominated by the Republican state convention in Lawrence for the position of justice of the first Kansas supreme court.

 Shortly after on November 8 he resoundingly lost to Benjamin F. Killey to be the state probate judge.